Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: GW data analysis and Noise Characterization

-where, $S_n(f)$ is the estimated power spectrum of the noise over a chosen time window.
-The GW searches construct the SNR time series to identify a signal in the data.
-Whenever a template is found to have SNR greater than a pre-defined threshold, it is stored as a single detector trigger.
-These single detector triggers are then passed through a `coincidence test' where only those triggers, which are within the light travel time (plus few milliseconds to account for errors in estimating trigger time) between the two detectors, survive.
-As the estimation of SNR depends on estimated PSD $S_n(f)$, mis-estimation of PSD, will have an effect on the SNR and hence on the trigger density.
-There are methods available to correct for these effects at the level of the searches, such as applying a psd drift correction \citep{Zackay2021} and applying dynamic normalization using the PSD variation statistic \citep{Mozzon2020}.
-However, note that both methods assume a constant change in the overall amplitude of the noise and that this is constant over the duration of the signal.
-We may expect this to be a reasonable assumption for short-duration signals.
+where $S_n(f)$ is the estimated power spectrum of the noise over a chosen time window.
+In GW search pipelines, an SNR time series is constructed for given template waveforms in each detector.
+For each pair of detectors in the network, single-detector triggers are subjected to a `coincidence test' where only those pair of triggers, which are within the light travel time (plus a few milliseconds to account for errors in estimating trigger time) between the two detectors, survive.
+The end result of a search pipeline is to statistically rank the GW triggers with inverse false alarm rate from most significant event to least compared to the noise background \citep{Usman:2015kfa}.

+As the estimation of SNR depends on estimated \ac{psd} $S_n(f)$, misestimation of \ac{psd} will affect the SNR and, hence, the trigger density.
+There are methods available to correct for these effects at the level of the searches, such as applying a \ac{psd} drift correction \citep{Zackay2021} and applying dynamic normalization using the \ac{psd} variation statistic \citep{Mozzon2020}.
+However, note that both methods assume a constant change in the overall amplitude of the noise and that this is constant throughout the duration of the signal, i.e., a general variation of amplitude as a function of frequency is not accounted for.
+We may expect this to be a reasonable assumption for short-duration signals ($\sim\mathcal{O}(1-10)$ seconds) such as BBHs.